 It is already extremely well known that newborns can sometimes have a little trouble maintaining body temperature.
 This is primarily because, according to the Children’s Hospital of Philadelphia, compared to their weight, an infant’s body surface is about 3 times greater than an adult’s.
 All of this surface area can cause them to lose heat easily and quickly, four times faster than an adult.
 In healthy full-term babies, immediate skin-to-skin with the mother is most recommended to help them maintain ideal temperature.
 This temperature regulation is absolutely essential for survival, and the small step of immediately placing a newborn to his mother’s chest has been shown to reduce neonatal death by up to 42%.

-Regardless of the use of warm water, studies have shown that immediate bathing after birth puts the newborn at an increased risk of developing hypothermia.
+Regardless of the use of warm water, immediate bathing after birth puts the newborn at an increased risk of developing hypothermia.
 And, while children who are born at a healthy weight seem to be able to handle thermal regulation often seamlessly, aiding low-birth weight infants in temperature control continues to be an issue today.
 When newborns were allowed to retain the vernix until it came away naturally, typically about 5 days, considerable reduction was seen in cases of abnormal temperature.

 3. Improves Breastfeeding Outcome